Hammonator Organ to Guitar Amp Conversion

 Introduction

-Vacuum tubes are almost obsolete.
-Nearly the last holdout, the cathode ray tube (CRT), is rapidly being replaced by the LCD and other new technologies.
-Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers, and to a lesser extent, hi-fi amplifiers.
-Vacuum tubes and related parts have become more readily available in recent years as numerous companies have tapped into this market.
+In the world of high-tech electronics, vacuum tubes are considered obsolete.
+One of the last holdouts, the cathode ray tube (CRT), has been replaced by the LCD and other new display technologies.
+Despite this trend, vacuum tube circuits have seen a big revival in the fields of guitar and hi-fi amplifiers.
+Vacuum tubes and related parts have again become more available as numerous companies have tapped into this re-emerging market.

 The reason for the popularity of tubes in guitar amps involves the nice tones that are produced when tubes are driven to the point of distortion.
 For some background on this, follow some of the links on The Strat Monger.
-There are numerous solid state "modeling amps" that try to simulate vacuum tube amps with digital signal processing (DSP) techniques, but in the end, that method is never more than a simulation.
-It just ain't the same as the real thing.
+There are numerous solid-state "modeling amps" that try to simulate vacuum tube amps with digital signal processing (DSP) techniques, but in the end, that method is never more than a simulation.
+It just ain't the same as the real thing (with a real spring).

 One can spend a large amount of money and time building a tube amp from scratch.
-Hammond organ ampifiers chassis are available on the surplus market for a reasonable price, they make a good starting point for a guitar amp.
-The difficult job of cutting chassis holes for the tubes and transformers is already done, one just needs to drill a few holes for the potentiometers and connectors.
-This project started with the amplifier from a Hammond M2 organ, chassis model AO14-1B.
-The newer and more common AO-29 (B3 organ) chassis may also be used, the cathode bias resistor values on the 9 pin preamp triodes would need to be changed.
+Hammond organ amplifiers chassis are often available on the surplus market for a reasonable price, they make a good starting point for a guitar amp.
+The difficult job of cutting chassis holes for the tubes and transformers is already done, one just needs to drill a few small holes for the potentiometers and jacks.
+This project started with a model AO-14-1B amplifier chassis from a Hammond M2 organ.

-The output stage of this amplifier resembles a fusion between a Fender Princeton Reverb, Fender Vibroverb and ham radio transmitter.
-With 6V6 output tubes, it puts out approximately 18 watts of audio power.
+The output stage of this amplifier resembles a fusion between a Fender Princeton Reverb, Fender Vibroverb with some ham radio transmitter tricks added for good measure.
+With 6V6 or 6L6 output tubes running at a 420V plate voltage, the Hammonator puts out approximately 18 watts of audio power.
 The 17" reverb tank provides a deep echoey sound.
-The "simpler is better" philosophy was used in the design, extra inputs were intentionally avoided to reduce hiss.
-The design is an attempt to use the minimum number of tube stages.
-It is plenty loud, and the sound quality is excellent.
-The amp has worked well driving both 12" and 15" guitar speakers.
-The 1.0 version of this amp no longer exists, it has evolved into the Hammonator 2VRT.
+The "simpler is better" philosophy was used in the design, multiple inputs with their own preamp stages were intentionally avoided to reduce hiss.
+The amp is plenty loud, and the sound quality is excellent.
+The Hammonator amp has worked well driving both 12" and 15" guitar speakers.

 Warning

 This is a fairly advanced-level project.
-It takes a lot of technician skills to deconstruct and reconstruct the ampifier circuitry.
-Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 400 VDC.
+It takes a lot of technician skills to deconstruct and reconstruct the amplifier circuitry.
+Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 420 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
-The power should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.
+The power plug should always be disconnected when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.
+Be sure to remove the capacitor short before applying power or you may destroy the power transformer.

 Connections